 Interested in Building a Business in the Medical Marijuana Industry?

-If you have any questions or enquiries about how to responsibly build a business in the medical marijuana industry, don’t hesitate to contact Craig Dempsey here.
+If you have any questions or enquiries about how to responsibly build a business in the medical marijuana industry, don’t hesitate to contact us now.
 Our Biz Latin Hub team in Colombia includes local and expat professionals who have the knowledge and expertise to support you throughout the process.

 Watch our video if you want to know more about how to set up a business in Colombia!